 There are other, more gentle, ways to cleanse your system without taking supplements or doing a cleanse.
 Massage (either by a professional or by your spouse/partner) can improve your blood flow and help to expel toxins faster.
 Saunas are a wonderful way to improve your blood flow and promote toxin elimination, while contrast showers can increase circulation in your blood and lymphatic systems and boost your immune system too.

-For lots more information on the symptoms, causes and treatment of Candida, take a look at my Ultimate Candida Diet treatment plan.
+For lots more information on how to manage your diet while pregnant or nursing, take a look at my Ultimate Candida Diet treatment plan.